citren0/idf-QMI8658c/README.md

     void init_qmi(i2c_master_bus_handle_t bus_handle);

-Note: The QMI8658 expects pullups on scl and sda and an I2C frequency less than or equal to 400kHz.
+_Note_: The QMI8658 expects pullups on scl and sda and an I2C frequency less than or equal to 400kHz.

 Then, initialize a complimentary filter structure: